shaunechua/housing_prices/README.md

 ## Dataset

-We will use a 2024 housing transactions dataset which includes characteristics of the property as well as the buyer.
+We will use a 2024 Singapore housing prices dataset which includes characteristics of the property as well as the buyer had a HDB (Public) or private property.

 ## Data preprocessing and Feature Engineering